 Sitting in science class one afternoon, you feel your nose begin to run.
-As you wonder if you're catching a cold, you swipe your nose with a tissue and are shocked to see blood!
+As you wonder if you're catching a cold, you wipe your nose with a tissue and are shocked to see blood!
 You have a nosebleed, and if you're like most teens, you may be embarrassed.
 You might hope no one will notice, and you might be a little scared, too.

 Try these simple tips to stop your nosebleed:

 If you get a nosebleed, don't blow your nose.
 Doing so can cause additional nosebleeds.
 Also, don't tilt your head back.
 This common practice will cause blood to run into your throat.
 This can make you cough or choke, and if you swallow a lot of blood, you might begin vomiting.

 If you've tried the steps above twice and the bleeding continues after the second attempt, you'll need to see your school nurse or a doctor.

 Once you've stopped the initial nosebleed, don't lift heavy objects or do other activities that cause you to strain, and try not to blow your nose for 24 hours.

 Now that your nosebleed is over, let's take a look at what a nosebleed is and what can cause it.

 The most common kind of nosebleed is an anterior nosebleed, which comes from the front of the nose.
 Capillaries, or very small blood vessels, that are inside the nose may break and bleed, causing this type of nosebleed.